bbauska/TUMx-DWAPNx/README.md

 Hello everyone!
 Welcome to the first demo video accompanying the API calls and

 data visualization lecture.
-In this first video, we\'re going to look at what we\'re
+In this first video, we&apos;re going to look at what we&apos;re

 going to build in this lecture, the tools we use, some of the code structure of

-what is provided and we\'re going to make our first HTTP requests to our API to
+what is provided and we&apos;re going to make our first HTTP requests to our API to

 get some data to visualize.
-So, after this lecture, this is what we\'re gonna have - a
+So, after this lecture, this is what we&apos;re gonna have - a

 simple website.
 It has very a simple menu appear on navigation, the home